 Emily Wilding Davison’s infamy was guaranteed when she stepped in front of the King’s horse, Anmer, at the 1913 Epsom Derby.
 Emily, in a long campaign of civil disobedience as a member of the Women’s Social and Political Union (WSPU), was a vociferous agitator for equal voting rights with men.
 In late 1911, she attempted to set fire to the contents of the pillar box … Continue reading Suffragettes and the Post: Pillar Box Attacks in Edwardian Britain

 In the early modern period, there was a huge stigma attached to having a child born outside of marriage.
 The distress and shame of the unmarried mothers-to-be would sometimes manifest itself in a mania, which led the new mother to murder her baby during birth.
 Not all women showed signs of mental illness; some babies were murdered with deliberate violence.
-However, not all women were … Continue reading Account For The Relatively Low Conviction Rate In Cases Of New-born Child Murder In England
+However, not all women were … Continue reading Infanticide in the Early Modern Period: Account for the Relatively Low Conviction Rate in Cases of New-born Child Murder in England

 The case of Eliza (or Elizabeth) Fenning caused much debate in 1815.
 Eliza was a domestic servant, aged twenty, who was accused of poisoning her employer, Robert Turner, and two other members of his family, with arsenic laced dumplings.
 She vehemently denied this and claimed that she had eaten the meal and was subsequently sick.
 She was arrested and sent for trial at … Continue reading Eliza Fenning – a Nineteenth Century Poisoner?